Top 4 Qlik Competitors and Alternatives We Tested in 2026

 🔹 1.
 Do you need embedded dashboards?

-• If you're embedding dashboards but have a dev team to help,
+• If you are embedding dashboards inside a product or internal tool and have a dev team to help,

 🔹 2.
 How technical is your team?